 Variations To Try

 I like to think of this kulfi recipe as an introduction to the world of frozen Indian desserts.
-The number of flavors and creations are just limitless.
+The number of flavors and creations is just limitless.
 Here are some ways of tweaking this recipe:

 - Add crushed and dried food grade rose petals to enhance the rose flavors in this recipe and create a 'wow' factor.
 Stir in 1 tablespoon for this quantity.